The Forest, the Trees & Connections in Between

 This illustrates the power of Systems Thinking – seeing beyond the superficial, and seeing how the system and its intricacies.
 Everyday around us, systems are working their devilish magic.
 Many of our problems cannot be solved by simplistic thinking – a holistic approach is required, and this is where Systems Thinking is useful.
 It teaches us to see the forest, the trees and the connections in between, so that we can diagnose the situation properly, and solve problems effectively.

 How can it help me?

 Another example is the common situation of a problem falling in between two departments of an organization.
 Both contributes to the problem, each attributes it to the other, but none really owns it.
-These issues are common in today’s complex organizations, and can only be resolved with a change in mindset – one that can appreciate the complexity of systems.
+Silo mentality, 'Not My Problem', finger-pointing - these issues have many names, and are common in today’s complex organizations.
+They can only be resolved with a change in mindset – one that can appreciate the complexity of systems.

 Workshops in Systems Thinking

 Education workshop – in which we facilitate a change of mindset, and introduce concept and tools of Systems Thinking.
 Through this workshop, the learners will be able to apply Systems Thinking on their own issues, and develop their ability in managing complexity and uncertainty.